What is ParaSwap?

 Absolute Ownership, More Freedom

 Very often, people prefer CEXs over DEXs and compromise with the ownership of their funds for a smoother trading experience.
-But ParaSwap kicks the complexity of DEXs out of the window and offers you a friendly interface to swap your assets while still ensuring that you remain in control of your assets.
+But ParaSwap kicks the complexity of DEXs out of the window.
+Offering you a friendly interface to swap your assets while still ensuring that you remain in control of your assets.

 Better Liquidity, Smoother Trades